aredden/flux-fp8-api/README.md

 -   `"ae_device": "cuda:0",`
     device for autoencoder (default: cuda:0) - set this to a different device - e.g. `"cuda:1"` if you have multiple gpus so you can set offloading for ae to false, does not need to be the same as flux_device or text_enc_device

+-   `"prequantized_flow": false,`
+    load the flow transformer from a prequantized checkpoint, which reduces the size of the checkpoint by about 50% & reduces startup time (default: false)

+        - Note: MUST be a prequantized checkpoint created with the same quantization settings as the current config, and must have been quantized using this repo.

+-   `"quantize_modulation": true,`
+    quantize the modulation layers in the flow transformer, which improves precision at the cost of adding ~2GB vram usage (default: true)

+-   `"quantize_flow_embedder_layers": false,`
+    quantize the flow embedder layers in the flow transformer, which improves precision considerably at the cost of adding ~512MB vram usage (default: false)

 ## API Endpoints

 ### Generate Image